-While academics are indeed important during a student's time at school, we know that life does not consist of just knowledge and skills-young adults need to be able to function socially and emotionally in an evermore complex world.
-To address this, Stamford embeds a number of things in its curriculum framework to help students build self-confidence, develop communication and collaboration skills, and learn how to think critically.
-These components either serve as extensions or are interwoven into normal coursework:
+Academics are essential during a student's time at school.
+We know that life does not consist of just knowledge and skills-young adults need to be able to function socially and emotionally in an evermore complex world.
+To address this, Stamford embeds programs and projects into its curriculum framework to help students build selfconfidence, develop communication and collaboration skills, and learn how to think critically.

+These components either serve as extensions or are part of standard coursework: